MonicaF99/RT1_Assignment2/README.md

    if(key == q)
       kill this node
    else if(key is another valid command)
-      send a request to Service with actual_velocity = velocity and command = key if(key == r)
+      send a request to Service with command = key if(key == r)
          send a request to Empty service
          tmp = new_velocity in Service response